indrekots/indrekots.github.io/_posts/articles/2016-01-23-controlling-an-rc-car-with-arduino.md

 categories: articles
 tags: [arduino, python, rc car]
 image:
-  feature:
+  feature: 2016-01-23-controlling-an-rc-car-with-arduino/cover.jpg
   credit:
   creditlink:
 comments: true
 share: true
 published: true
 ---
 Driving an RC car is fun.
 But I think it's much more fun to break things apart and see what else can be done with it.
-I decided to buy a cheap RC car and try to control it using a keyboard and an Arduino.
+I decided to buy a cheap remote controlled car and try to control it using a keyboard and an Arduino.
 If you have any experience in programming but have not touched electronics before, you're still able to follow along.
 It's not difficult at all.

 The way I'm going to control an RC car is to open up its remote and plug an Arduino to it.
-This way i'm able to programmatically control the switches.
+This way I'm able to programmatically control the switches.

 Things you're going to need:

 * A cheap RC car (obviously)
-* An Arduino board
+* An Arduino board (I'm using an Arduino Uno)
 * Soldering equipment
 * Multimeter
 * Some electronic components